1-alkenylglycerophosphoethanolamine O-acyltransferase

 Thus, the two substrates of this enzyme are acyl-CoA and 1-alkenylglycerophosphoethanolamine, whereas its two products are CoA and 1-alkenyl-2-acylglycerophosphoethanolamine.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acyl-CoA:1-alkenylglycerophosphoethanolamine O-acyltransferase.
 This enzyme participates in ether lipid metabolism.

+1-alkenylglycerophosphoethanolamine O-acyltransferase creates certain plasmalogens that carry beneficial effects, such as increasing brain health, cardiovascular function, and preventing chronic inflammation.

+They also have a strong substrate preference for long-chain polyunsaturated fatty acids (PUFAs), like docosahexaenoic acid (DHA).
+This means that they specifically select omega-3 and omega-6 chains to complete the lipid, which directly enriches the membranes of the brain and retina, since they are essential for visual acuity and cognitive processing.
+When this enzyme is functioning well, it also allows cells to remove excess cholesterol, helping protect arterial walls and prevent atherosclerosis.